technix/atrament.ink/docs/ink-scripting.md

     -> story
 ```

-Knot and stitch names are boolean variables with are set to `true` after visiting them, so you can use:
+Knot and stitch names are boolean variables that are set to `true` after visiting them, so you can use:

 ```c
 * { not visit_kyiv } [Visit Kyiv] -> visit_kyiv